Nokhal/Open-Grants-Program-Draft/applications/NFT_Bridge_Protocol_for_NFT_Migration_and_Data_Exchange.md

 * **Work Days:** 21 days
 * **Cost per work day:** £300
 * **Costs:** £6,300 (8558.05 USD/DAI)
+* **Deliverable:** A list of clearly defined, measurable features that the final bridges built using this vision should support, as well as how to test them using pseudocode.

 We will write up and engage with the community to determine the desirable features of a NFT migration and data exchange messaging protocol.
 So far, we have determined that the protocol must allow for the following features: